revathisrie/learning-notes/README.md

-Hello, I am Revathi, Welcome to my page.My [Github Portfolio page](https://github.com/revathisrie).
+Hello, I am Revathi, Welcome to my page.
+My [Github Portfolio page](https://github.com/revathisrie). this page includes few of my thoughts and learnings on growth mindset.

 ## What is Growth Mindset